XertroV/vscode-openplanet-angelscript/README.md

 - fix/add `CoroutineFunc@` data types
 - fix suggestions for fundefs -- way too many! (including missing some of the last characters + many many repetitions)
 - properties that are funcdef types should be registered as local functions
+- cast to helper suggests pointless stuff for arrays (maybe other template types too)

 ## Changelog